Manhattan, New York

 Context

-The client admired an artist known for atmospheric garden landscapes and wanted to bring that feeling into their penthouse.
-The aim was to create a room that felt as though you had stepped into one of those paintings
+The client admired an artist known for atmospheric garden landscapes and wanted to bring that sense of immersion into their penthouse.

 My involvement

-Before painting began, I developed the mural layout using a 3D design program so the composition could be planned precisely around the architecture — continuing across walls, doors and corners.
+Before painting began, I developed the mural layout using a 3D design program so the composition could be planned precisely around the architecture and continue seamlessly across walls, doors and corners.

-Once the layout was finalized, my sister-in-law, (an artist and highly skilled painter in her own right) Josie Tipler and I painted the mural by hand, adapting the style of the artist to suit the proportions of the space.
+Once the layout was finalized, my sister-in-law, artist and decorative painter Josie Tipler and I painted the mural by hand, adapting the artist’s language to suit the scale and architecture of the space.

 Key Decisions

-- The mural was designed to move continuously around the room so architectural elements became part of the landscape rather than interruptions.
+- Designing the mural as one continuous composition so architectural elements became part of the landscape rather than interruptions

-- Trees and pathways were positioned to align across doors, columns and corners so the composition would read as one continuous scene.
+- Positioning trees and pathways to align across doors, columns and corners to strengthen the sense of continuity.

-- At the top of the walls, a painted sky softens into the neutral ceiling color, allowing the scene to feel open rather than contained.
+- Allowing the painted sky to soften into the neutral ceiling so the room felt open rather than enclosed.

 Outcome